itsbalamurali/heyasha/README.md

 ## License

-Copyright (C) 2016 Balamurali Pandranki - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited
+Copyright (C) 2016 Balamurali Pandranki - All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited.